ziwenkk/ziwen.github.io/content/project/hiking/index.md

 ---

-I enjoy hiking and exploring remote, untouched places — far from the crowds, where I can truly listen to the voice within and reconnect with myself.
+I enjoy hiking and exploring remote, untouched places — far from the crowds, where I can listen to the voice within.

 <div style="display: flex; gap: 1%; flex-wrap: wrap;">
   <figure style="width: 32%; margin-bottom: 1%;">